-Board of Studies (BOS) recommends that all core courses related to Aviation and Airport Management should be taught by teachers with qualifications such as MBA (AH) or any post graduate program with Aviation or Airport Management as core course at PG level.
+The Board of Studies (BOS) recommends that all core courses related to Aviation should be taught by teachers with qualifications such as MBA (AH) or any post graduate program with Aviation as core course at PG level.
 This can be ensured prior to the start of the program for it to run effectively.
-In an emergency caused due to the non-availability of qualified teachers, the services of experienced professionals from the airport/airline business should be engaged temporarily to ensure the students' future.
-If it is done so, the condition should not be prolonged, and the university should monitor and ensure the appointment of qualified teachers.
-Teachers with MTTM, MTM, MBA (Tourism), MTHM and MTA can teach tourism and hospitality related courses.
+In an emergency caused due to the non-availability of qualified faculty, the services of experienced professionals from the airport/airline business should be temporality utilized to ensure the students' future.
+If it is done so, the condition should not be prolonged, and the university should monitor the qualification of the teaching faculty of BBA (AH) programme.
+Teachers with MTTM, MTM, MBA (Tourism), MTHM and MTA can teach all tourism and hospitality related courses.